Prepare for the Alcohol Assessment Test and PSI with a Michigan DUI Attorney

 There are numerous alcohol assessment tests that can be administered by the court, but most use either some version of the M.A.S.T. test or the NEEDS assessment, both of which can be “scored” by anyone who can read the instructions and do simple math.

-Beyond my legal duties as a DUI lawyer in Michigan, I have studied the whole subject and field of alcohol (as well as substance abuse) assessment, diagnosis and treatment for over 29 years, having completed a formal, post-graduate program of addiction studies in the University setting.
+Beyond my legal duties as the principal of our law firm, I have studied the whole subject and field of alcohol (as well as substance abuse) assessment, diagnosis and treatment for over 3 decades, and have completed a formal, University post-graduate program of addiction studies.

-Given that the other major part of my practice is driver’s license restoration, understanding the whole spectrum of drug and alcohol problems, including how they develop, are diagnosed and ultimately treated is central to all the work I do every day.
+Given that the other major part of our practice is driver’s license restoration, understanding the whole spectrum of drug and alcohol problems, including how they develop, are diagnosed and ultimately treated is central to all the work we do every day.

-It is, therefore, critical that I thoroughly prepare each of my clients for this ultra-important part (the most critical step, really) of the Michigan DUI process.
+It is, therefore, critical that we thoroughly prepare each of our clients for this ultra-important part (the most critical step, really) of the Michigan DUI process.

 Whatever is recommended in the PSI report is pretty much a blueprint for what the Judge is going to order.
 No Judge, anywhere, deviates much, if at all, from what his or her own probation department recommends in any given case.